ashander/stat-rethink/hw1ashander.md

 ![plot of chunk prob2a](https://github.com/ashander/stat-rethink/raw/master/prob2a.png)

-  The actual total births is right in the center of the distribution of predicted number of boys.
+Above is the density of the predicted number of boys, with the actual births (red line) right in the center of the distribution of predicted number of boys.
 From this use of posterior predictive simulation, the model seems to fit the data well.

 ## 2b

- Simulating the number of first born boys in 100 births using `rbinom`, 10000 replicates
+We now simulate the number of first born boys in 100 births using `rbinom`, 10000 replicates:

 ```r
 p.b.sims <- sample(p.b, size = 10000, replace = TRUE,